 - Nasturtium

-Best Herbs for a Cocktail Garden
+Best Herbs to Grow for a Cocktail Garden

-This type of garden often includes edible flowers, which might not fit well in containers due to overcrowding.
-I grew the herbs in containers and the flowers in the garden area.
-There are many options here, but this is what I chose:
+A cocktail garden often includes edible flowers, which might not fit well in containers due to overcrowding.
+I grew the herbs together in one set of containers and the flowers in another set (or in the backyard garden area.

-- Mint (a must have for mojitos)
+- Mint (a must-have for mojitos)

 - celery (bloody marys)